INTERVIEW BY CHANTE DYSON. PHOTOGRAPHY COURTESY OF Sophie appel , JHEYDA MC GARRELL, GABRIELLE RICHARDSON, AND ALIA KADIR.

 On the art and wellness worlds joining forces to uplift the culture:

 I think that the art and wellness worlds are pretty intertwined and if they are not, then they should already be at all placements, because making and viewing art is very therapeutic.
 I’ve read a couple studies about people in lower-income areas having an accessibility to art, and it really helps take down rates of crime and gang violence.
 I think that art and wellness go hand in hand, in that art allows us to have these different mediums to process and to evaluate our emotions and experiences.
 Wellness is all about taking a step back and having time and space to process.
 Both art and wellness have to continue to grow together and we have to remove the competition aspect out of art so that everyone can use it to their well-being.

 I know that my art is what makes me feel better, but at the same time it is what stresses me out.
 It’s really something that I believe go hand in hand, but we have these different things that we need to work on so that it is more accessible and less of a competition.

 Through our own decolonizing of goodness and looking at things subjectively and as tools of well-being, we can share all this beauty and stability with so many people.

-If you are based in Los Angeles, be sure to be on the lookout for Jheyda’s solo show on July 7th and Alia’s jam session at the end of July.
+If you are based in Los Angeles, be sure to be on the lookout for Jheyda’s solo show on July 7th and Alia’s jam session in August.
 I will certainly be there supporting these women and championing them for their commitment to inclusivity and accessibility for people of color and their art.